 The Zoroastrian tradition traces its history to the Prophet Zarathushtra, who lived 3,000 years ago in ancient Iran.
 Zoroastrian teachings are often summarized as “Good Thoughts, Good Words, Good Deeds.”
 After evolving separately for centuries in Iran and India, the two streams of the Zoroastrian tradition have come back together in America.
 In Boston, the community is small but vital: the 150 families affiliated with the Zoroastrian Association of Greater Boston celebrated their 25th anniversary in 2009.
 Looking forward, local Zoroastrians hope to develop the Zarathushti Center of Boston as a dedicated place for worship, gathering, and education.

 In the town of Bedford, northwest of Boston, forty children and adults have gathered for the monthly Sunday School.
-It is a time for the children to learn about their faith, and – together with their parents, to share in a sense of community.
-Before classes begin, they come together in a circle for prayer: everyone, young and old, male and female, covers his or her head, most with a small topi, or hat.
+It is a time for the children to learn about their faith, and, together with their parents, to share in a sense of community.
+Before classes begin, they come together in a circle for prayer.
+Everyone, young and old, male and female, covers his or her head, most with a small topi, or hat.
 Holding hands, heads bowed slightly, they say the daily prayers.
 Soon after, the children meet in small groups to learn about the Zarathushti religion, often referred to as “Zoroastrianism.”

 In one classroom, nine and ten year old children participate in a quiz about Zarathushti faith and practice, based on a popular game show.
 Their teacher, who is also one of the community’s mobeds, or priests, engages the kids in a game “Zeopardy.”
-In a class of younger children, just five to seven years of age, they enthusiastically raise their hands when asked to describe the three moral precepts of the Zoroastrian faith: “Good thoughts, good words, good deeds.”
+In a class of younger children, just five to seven years old, students enthusiastically raise their hands when asked to describe the three moral precepts of the Zoroastrian faith: “Good thoughts, good words, good deeds.”
 They are also learning to write the words in the Avestan language: Humata, Hukhta, Huvarshta.
 The children describe the good deeds they have done recently, and discuss their class project: raising money to build a school.
 The children in the Sunday School has been saving up change in their piggy banks for a charity project.
-These children, many of whom are second-generation Americans, are learning to live out the precepts of an ancient faith in a modern society; at the same time, they are preparing to become ambassadors of the little-known faith in America.
+These children, many of whom are second-generation Americans, are learning to live out the precepts of an ancient faith in a modern society.
+At the same time, they are preparing to become ambassadors of the little-known faith in America.

 History of the Zoroastrian Tradition

 The Zoroastrian tradition traces its history to the Prophet Zarathushtra, who lived sometime between 1,000 and 1,750 BCE in ancient Iran.
-Though Zoroastrians are small in numbers today, their tradition has had a significant role in the religious history of both Iran and India.
+Though Zoroastrians are small in numbers today, their tradition has played a significant role in the religious history of both Iran and India.
 With strong imageless monotheism, and a view of good and evil as contesting powers in creation, Zoroastrian theology had an important influence in the evolving Jewish, Christian, and Muslim traditions of the West.
 The scripture of the tradition, which is called the Avesta, is related both in language and concept to the most ancient Indian literature, the Vedas.

 The Zoroastrian tradition flourished in Iran as the state religion of the Achaemenid kings in the 6th century BCE, and was influential in Iran until the coming of Islam in the 6th century CE, when there was a large migration of Zoroastrians to India.
 Today, the majority of Zoroastrians live in the Indian subcontinent where they are known as “Parsis” because of their Persian origins.
 It is estimated that less than 10% of the world’s Zoroastrian population lives in Iran, while some 10% of the population is in diaspora, in places such as Europe, Canada, Australia, and the US.
 The Federation of Zoroastrian Associations in North America estimates the population to be between 10,000 and 14,000.
 The Zoroastrian community in America is made up primarily of immigrants from India and Iran: in Greater Boston, it is estimated that 90% of the community is Parsi.